 Guided Learning

-Each module is broken down into units.
+Each module is broken down into workshop units.
 You’ll approach each unit in the same way following these steps:

 • View the introductory recorded presentation